Logo DesignBrand Strategy & PositioningModern Graphic Design

 • Typography: That elegant typeface with serifs tells us volumes about where this brand comes from and what it stands for in terms of quality.

-• The colour scheme: A combination of golden hues against deep blues creates an air around it that feels expensive or rarefied, only accessible to a few people.
+• The colour scheme: A combination of golden hues against deep blues creates an air that feels expensive or rarefied, accessible only to a few.

-Chivas Regals’ badge is akin to an unspoken representative of them throughout different places or situations.
-It doesn't need to get loud because its quietness already shows that something is good about its products/services.
+Chivas Regal’s badge is akin to an unspoken representative of them throughout different places or situations.
+It doesn’t need to get loud because its quietness already shows that its products/services are good.

 6. The Glenlivet: The Bridge to Tradition